phu004/django_part_six/README.md

     def __init__(self, *args, **kwargs):
         person = kwargs.pop('person', Person(name="", upi="", isAdmin=False))
         super().__init__(*args, **kwargs)

+        #ToDo: You can assume that a Person object (under the name "person") will be passed into this constructor.
+        # Use the data in the Person object to initilize the fields of the form.
         self.initial['name'] = person.name
         self.initial['upi'] = person.upi
         self.initial['isAdmin'] = person.isAdmin